-In Experiencing the Ecstacy of Love, we accept the sway of Reason, and the inevitable sequences of cause and effect.
-What workay we sow, thereof we map; Fate is unexplored fact.
-Wise or sex. heads have thought coition a mysterious lottery; but it is mystified by guorance and superstition. † Whether it shall produce a child is a matter of choice; and the sex and character of the child are predetermined by its makers, the parents.
-"Queen bees lay female eggs first; afterwards, male eggs; so, with hens, the first-laid eggs give female, the last, male products.
-Mares shown the stallion late in their periods, drop horse-colts rather than fillies, If stock raisers wish to produce females, they should give the male at the first signs of heat; if males, at the end of the heat."
-With the human female, conception in the first half of the time between menstrual periods will probably produce girls; in the last half, boys.
-If coition occurs within six days from the cessation of the mensos, girls are usually the resalt; if from nine to twelve after cessation, boys.
-1 Regarding the physical, intellectual, and moral character of children it is surprising that parents who are careful to secure the best parentage for their canary birds and chickens, are utterly heedless in reproducing their own species.
-What graver act them to give life to a human being?
-What cleaver right has a child than to be well-born?
-More impressive than the theological "Judgment-day" will be the tribunal
+In entering the ecstatic state of love, we cannot, if we would, leave. reason, or the inevitable sequences of cause and effect, behind.
+What we sow, thereof must we reap; Fate is MYSTERY unexplored fact.
+Wise heads have thought coition a mys-OF SEX. terious lottery; but it is mystified by ignorance and Whether it shall produce a child is a matter of choice; superstition. and the sex and character of the child are predetermined by its makers, the parents.
+"Queen bees lay female eggs first; afterwards, male eggs; so, with hens, the first-laid eggs give female, the last, Mares shown the stallion late in their periods, drop male products. horse-colts rather than fillies.
+If stock raisers wish to produce females, they should give the male at the first signs of heat; if males, at the end of the heat."
+With the human female, conception in the recognized natural interadaptation of the parties to each other, each being the affectional complement and counterpart of the other; such mutual consent following upon a necessary prelude of courting and love making, in which the fact of the "affinity" is authentically tested in respect to its genuineness.-Greene's "Fragments." pp. 201, 2.